 We want to make your levies as fair as possible.
-We now review levies once every two years and make changes to reflect this.
+We review levies once every three years and make changes to reflect this.
 All New Zealanders are paying levies and everyone has the chance to give feedback on the proposed changes we’re thinking of introducing.

 From start to finish the levy setting process takes a whole year.
 It happens in six key stages:

 As part of managing a successful Scheme for accident prevention, care and recovery, we consider the long-term nature of funding some claims (ie supporting injuries that impact people for a long time).
 We also need to provide levy payers with reasonable stability of levy rates over time.

 To support this, the Government has set a funding policy statement which defines how we should calculate levies.Our Actuarial Team calculates proposed levy rates using factors such as claims we’ve received from New Zealanders, health care costs and investment returns.
 We then prepare proposal documents detailing what we’re thinking about changing and why.